agmarin87/agmarin-PythonProjects/README.md

 # Data Science Portfolio by Antonio García Marín
 This portfolio is a compilation of projects that I have performed while learning and applying Python.
+Feel free to use them.
+I would appreciate a lot if you acknowledge me if you use any of these codes I have submitted.

 ## Case study projects